 I went from depressed to living a life I love! & it took me 5 years to get here completely!

 I thought I had everything I needed.
 I had a good job, a budding relationship, friends who spent weekends with me, and I was happy.
 I was paying bills, I could afford an apartment, but then, everything changed.
-I went from being the more outgoing person I knew to shut up inside with no money, no friends, a new apartment I couldn't afford and a new job.
-Also, I had a new haircut which resulted from me needing a fresh start and the fear of my health failing from stress and depression was getting to me.
+I went from being the outgoing person I knew to shut up inside with no money, no friends, a new apartment I couldn't afford and a new job.
+Also, I had a new haircut "down to the scalp" which came as a result of me needing a fresh start and the fear of my health failing from stress and depression.
 How did I get here?

 Well, I accept my part in this story.
 People pleasing, always being the giver, never the receiver and putting too much faith in others than I did in myself.
 I didn't love me "no one taught me how to do that" and now I was paying the consequences.
 Depression and no hair.

 But the universe, god and my deep inner desire to transform my life would not allow me to give up on myself when everyone else around me did.
-Friends stopped coming over or calling, my "boyfriend" had a family brewing, and debt collectors loved my phone.
+Friends stopped coming over or calling, my "boyfriend had a family brewing on the side", and debt collectors REALLY loved my phone number.
 It was in that moment of me standing in front of the mirror with wet hair and a pair of scissors that I snipped that final chapter of my life away and did what I needed to do to get my fresh start.
 And it was really difficult.
 Doing it all on my own was the test of my life.
-Some days went better than others, and some I spent weekends sleeping on the couch "since I had no bed" trying to figure out a plan.
+Some days went better than others, and some I spent weekends sleeping on the couch "since I was still trying to figure out my sleeping situation i.e no bed" & trying to figure out a plan to get out of this mess.
 And a plan I did come up with.

 And it was a marvelous transition.
 All the lessons and trials I've learned and gone through over the past 5 years, I would never trade them for anything.
 I will take the pain, but I will also take the pleasure.
 Because it's through pain that we learn how to color our lives and define it into our own version of what it means to be "high styled".